Meizonyx

-Meizonyx is an extinct genus of megalonychid ground sloth from the Pleistocene of El Salvador and southern Mexico.
-The type and only species, Meizonyx salvadorensis, was described in 1985 from a mandible found in Barranca del Sisimico and other remains found at Rio Tomayate in El Salvador considered to be Middle Pleistocene in age.
-Later, in 2021, two partial skeletons were described from Late Pleistocene aged deposits in Sistema Huautla cave in, Oxaca, Mexico, with one of these dating to around 12,562 ± 130 years Before Present.
+Meizonyx is an extinct genus of megalonychid ground sloth known from Pleistocene deposits in El Salvador and southern Mexico.
+The genus contains a single species, Meizonyx salvadorensis, which was described in 1985 on the basis of a mandible discovered at Barranca del Sisimico, El Salvador.
+Further remains recovered from Rio Tomayate in El Salvador have been attributed to the species and are considered to date to the Middle Pleistocene.
+In 2021, two partial skeletons were described from Late Pleistocene deposits within the Sistema Huautla cave in Oxaca, Mexico.
+Radiometric dating placed one of the specimens at approximately 12,562 ± 130 years Before Present.
 It is considered closely related to Xibalbaonyx.
-It is thought to be comparable or somewhat greater in size than Megalonyx jeffersonii.
-It inhabited relatively mountainous areas.
+In size, it was comparable to or slightly larger than Megalonyx jeffersonii.
+It is thought to have inhabited relatively mountainous environments.